The Ultimate Guide to Pad Printing

 - Meanwhile, the printing pad presses onto the object, creating the printed product.

-This printing cycle repeats until the production run is complete.
+This pad printing process repeats until the production run is complete.

 The Benefits of Pad Printing